 Third measure consisting of an aid package of 10 different measures.
 The aid takes the form of direct grants, equity contributions and advance payments.
 The purpose of the scheme is two-fold: (i) to support undertakings affected by the COVID-19 outbreak, and (ii) to support investment in R&D, testing and production of products that are relevant to the coronavirus outbreak.
 The total estimated budget is EUR 88 million (19 May).
 The aid package has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019, except for 1 measure ("State of Vienna: Innovate4Vienna scheme) (19 August).
 The measure has further been amended to extend the period of application of the Economic Development Fund of Carinthia until 30 June 2021 (9 December).
 The measure has been further amended to extend the period of application of two Tyrolian schemes until 30 June 2021 (12 January 2021).
+A further amendment of the measure relates to the Carinthian support measure which is extended to 31 December 2021 and with an increased maximum amount of aid under Section 3.1 TF to EUR 1.8 million (30 March 2021).

-Fourth measure consisting of direct grants to SMEs and large undertakings having a decrease of turnover of at least 40% in the second guarter of 2020 or the chosen reference period of 1, 2 or 3 months between 15 March and 15 September 2020.
-The direct grants can cover up to 75% of the fixed costs of the beneficiaries for a period of 3 months with a max. of EUR 90 million per undertaking.
+Fourth measure consisting of direct grants to SMEs and large undertakings having a decrease of turnover of at least 40% in the second quarter of 2020 or the chosen reference period of 1, 2 or 3 months between 15 March and 15 September 2020.
+The direct grants can cover up to 75% of the fixed costs of the beneficiaries for a period of 3 months with a max, of EUR 90 million per undertaking.
 The total estimated budget is EUR 8 billion (23 May).